pyiron/pyiron_core/decisions/25-002-collapsed-vs-expanded-for-execution.md

 ## Context

-- We have a parent-most graph tracking information about all nodes, including whether they are "expanded" or "collapsed" (i.e. not expanded)
+- We have a parent-most graph tracking information about all nodes, including whether they are "expanded" or "collapsed" (i.e. not expanded), and whether they are in a group (have a "parent_id") or not (no "parent_id"/matches top-most graph)

 ## Decision